 He played a brother to his actual brother's character in "The Fabulous Baker Boys," as well as "Greased Lightning" and others.
 To sci-fi aficionados, he is known for playing Maj.
 Gen. Hank Landry in the Stargate franchise.

-After well over 60 years of acting, Bridges is still going strong with roles in 2015's "Tumbledown" and the upcoming film "Underdog Kids."
+After well over 60 years of acting, Bridges is still going strong with a role in the upcoming film "Underdog Kids."